MaJerle/stm32-cube-cmake-vscode/README.md

 | STM32WL CM4 | `cortex-m4`     | `Not used`    | `soft`      |
 | STM32WL CM0 | `cortex-m0plus` | `Not used`    | `soft`      |

-> This table is a subject of potential mistakes, not tested with GCC compiler

-> Go to [STM32F7xx official site](https://www.st.com/en/microcontrollers-microprocessors/stm32f7-series.html) and check if your device has single or double precision FPU.
+> This table is a subject of potential mistakes, not tested with *GCC compiler* for all lines.
+For STM32F7, go to [STM32F7xx official site](https://www.st.com/en/microcontrollers-microprocessors/stm32f7-series.html) and check if your device has single or double precision FPU, then apply settings accordingly.

-Final CMakeLists.txt file after source files, include paths, MCU core settings and defines are set:
+Final `CMakeLists.txt` file after source files, include paths, MCU core settings and defines are set:
 ```cmake
 cmake_minimum_required(VERSION 3.22)